archival-archetyping/stories-widget-reearth-plugin/README.md

 ## Steps to set up layers

-- Add the tag `tour` to the layer you want to treat as a story with this plugin.
+- Add the tag `story` to the layer you want to treat as a story with this plugin.
 - Add the tag `descending` to a layer that is in reverse order after importing a CSV file as a data set.

 ## Parameters